 The paved and popular 2.25-mile path is part of the larger 22-mile loop of parks, trails, and transit known as the Atlanta Beltline that is changing the city for the better.
 The Eastside Tra …

-Atlanta's premier art museum features paintings by artists that range from Claude Monet to Howard Finster.
-The Richard Meier-designed museum was expanded with a stunning addition by another …
+Atlanta's premier art museum features paintings by artists who range from Claude Monet to Howard Finster.
+The Richard Meier-designed museum was expanded with a stunning addition by another f …

 If Atlanta was known for a tunnel, this would be it.
 The constantly changing mesh of street art and pedestrians is almost a living embodiment of the city itself — or at least parts of it.
 Wh …